forgeofabsurdducks/quackamollie/README.rst

 - Users are banned after less than 10 messages sent.
 It is a strict rule to improve security.
 We chose such a rule because this bot aims for private use, eventually with friends or family.
-Therefore, adding new users shouldn't be something you do much often and this helps reducing the possibilities of external DDoS attacks.
+Therefore, adding new users shouldn't be something you do much often and this helps a bit reducing attacks possibilities.

 - Message of ban users are ignored by a dedicated `outer middleware <https://docs.aiogram.dev/en/latest/dispatcher/middlewares.html>`_ filtering input messages.